Best Products for Dry Eyes

 Where possible, we register as affiliates for the products and services we use & recommend.
 Many of the links we share on this page are affiliate links, which means if you click these links and make a purchase we may earn a commission.
 This commission comes at no additional cost to you, and in some cases these links may even unlock savings or give you additional bonuses we’ve negotiated.
 You can check out our full Affiliate Disclosure here.

 Dr Plowman's wife Alina loves this dry-eye-friendly skincare and makeup range.
-She uses the serum, cleanser and mascara.
+She uses the 2020 Capsule Collection with serum, cleanser and mascara.
 She loves the feeling of putting it on, and how easily it comes off at the end of the day.

 Who is this product not for?
 People who rarely use skincare or makeup.

 (Outside these areas?
 You can use a virtual mailbox like ShipItTo, MyUS or other services.
 Then they ship direct to you.
 Contact me on the link at the bottom of this page if you need a hand.)